thecodingmachine/kickoff-docker-php/README.md

 # Known issues

-*A make command failed to run entirely*

-Sometimes, you need to re-run a make command, especially the commands `make build`, `make kickoff`, `make composer cmd=install`, `make import`.
+**Should I use this in production?**

+This project aims to help you starting a PHP development environment on Docker.
+As the `www-data` apache container user shares the same `uid` as your current user, we do not recommend using this project for your production environment.

-*docker-compose failed to parse my yaml file*
+**docker-compose failed to parse my yaml file**

 Make sure that your file's indents are corrects!

-*I've added a make command, but it's not working*
+**I've added a make command, but it's not working**

 Make sure that your `Makefile` uses tab indents!
 In PhpStorm, click on `Edit > Convert Indents > To Tabs`.

-*My web application is not really fast while developing on MacOS*
+**My web application is not really fast on MacOS**

-Yep, this seems to be a current limitation of Docker on MacOS.
-But don't worry, it will be way faster on a Linux distribution (like your production server).
+Yep, this seems to be a current limitation of Docker on MacOS (see [#8076](https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076))

+**Xdebug is not working on MacOS**

+* If you have php-fpm installed on your machine, the port 9000 might already be used.
+You have to change the `xdebug.remote_port` variable's value with `1000` and updates your IDE configuration for Xdebug.
+* Add the `xdebug.idekey` variable with your corresponding value in the `ext-xdebug.ini` file.
+You might also have to update the `xdebug.remote_host` variable's value with the IP address of your container (`docker inspect YOUR_APACHE_CONTAINER_NAME`).